-Singapore is famous as the quintessential, almost perfect stopover destination for long haul flyers heading through south east Asia, but there are a ton of reasons why this tiny island state deserves far more of your time.
+Singapore is famous as the quintessential, almost perfect stopover destination for long haul flyers heading through south east Asia, but there are a ton of reasons why this tiny island state is much more than just a stopover and deserves far more of your time.

 Everyone who has ever flown over south east Asia on their way anywhere knows that Singapore is the perfect stopover destination.
 Luxury city accommodations, one of the best public transport systems in the world making getting around a breeze and an almost endless choice of things to see and do make Singapore ideal to spend the night or a long weekend in.